 DWSRF PROJECT NUMBER:

 PROJECT:

 LOCATION: Virginia

 OWNER / RECIPIENT:

-CONTRACTOR/SUBCONTRACTOR PAY DOCUMENTS FOR THE PERIOD OF:
+CONTRACTOR/SUBCONTRACTOR R: PAY DOCUMENTS FOR THE PERIOD OF:

-employed by contractors and subcontral whole or in part by and through the Fed less than those prevailing on projects of by the Secretary of Labor in accordant United States Code.
-In addition, the owner/recipient must Davis-Bacon and related Acts through the certifications, (b) conducting of employers.
-Ithe Davis-Bacon Act, all laborers and mechanics actors on projects funded directly by or assisted in leral Government are being paid wages at rates not of a character similar in the locality as determined ce with subchapter IV of Chapter 31 of title 40, conduct adequate oversight for compliance with the calculation of the payrolls and associated e interviews if necessary, and (c) the posting of the reminations, and additional classifications (as
+employed by contractors and subcontractors whole or in part by and through the Fed less than those prevailing on projects of by the Secretary of Labor in accordant United States Code.
+In addition, the owner/recipient must Davis-Bacon and related Acts through certifications, (b) conducting of employer If the Davis-Bacon Act, all laborers and mechanics actors on projects funded directly by or assisted in deral Government are being paid wages at rates not of a character similar in the locality as determined ace with subchapter IV of Chapter 31 of title 40, conduct adequate oversight for compliance with agh (a) the review of payrolls and associated be interviews, if necessary (include Attachment 11-ton Poster, all wage determinations, and additional ork site.

-site.

 e, the pay documents for the above referenced pliance with the Davis-Bacon requirements.

 Certification By:

 Owner/Recipient Signature

 Printed Name/Title

 Date